MohamedKhalidLx/Red-Wine-Quality-Prediction-Model/README.md

 The following dependencies are required to run the project:

 - Python 3.7 or higher
+- pandas
+- numpy
-- Pandas
+- matplotlib
-- NumPy
+- seaborn
-- Scikit-learn
+- plotly
-- Matplotlib
+- scikit-learn
-- Seaborn
+- termcolor

 You can install these dependencies by running the following command: